V. K. Chaturvedi

 Vijay Kumar Chaturvedi is an Indian mechanical engineer and a nuclear power expert.
-He is a former Chairman and Managing Director of the Nuclear Power Corporation of India Limited (NPCIL).
+He is the former Chairman and Managing Director of the Nuclear Power Corporation of India Limited (NPCIL).
 He did his graduate studies in mechanical engineering at Vikram University- Samrat Ashok Technological Institute in 1965 and secured a master's degree in nuclear engineering from Bhabha Atomic Research Centre Training School, Trombay.

 After superannuating from NPCIL, Chaturvedi joined the Reliance Industries, served in such various capacities as that of a Director of New Power of Reliance Energy Limited, a Non-Executive of Reliance Power Limited, Director of the New Power at Reliance Infrastructure Limited and as a Non-Executive Director of Reliance Infrastructure Limited and serves the company as a member of its various committees.

 Chaturvedi is a former member of the Atomic Energy Commission of India and has chaired the Tokyo Centre of the World Association of Nuclear Operators (WANO).
 He has also been a member of the Board of Governors of WANO for two years.
-The Government of India awarded him the fourth highest civilian honour of the Padma Shri in 2001.
+In 2001, the Government of India awarded him the Padma Shri, the fourth-highest civilian award in India.